Where Some Ideas Are Stranger Than Others...

 - Gimbutas, Dr. Marija 'The Civilization of the Goddess': A veritable coffee table book laying out detailed information on the geography, culture, and interactions of what Gimbutas called 'Old Europe.'
 It has extensive illustrations and maps although few colour plates, in a somewhat unusual square format about 9 inches on a side.
 This makes the book, tragically awkward and heavy to handle, even in its paperback edition.
 That said, it is a fascinating read, and well worth propping up on your desk with a good light because Gimbutas was a stickler for integrating her maps and figures into the text.

 - Gimbutas, Dr. Marija 'The Language of the Goddess': This book has managed to remain in print, and has had at least two paperback editions since its original hardcover release.
 In the course of studying museum collections from Old European sites and excavating such sites herself, Gimbutas noticed that there was a specific corpus of symbols used throughout the region.
 In effect, she identified what is arguably a protoscript, and many of its forms are actually familiar to us from common chemical symbols and Latin and Greek script.
 It's only a matter of time before someone applies her analysis to the still undeciphered Linear A script of Crete.
-(That she could find a protoscript should in fact be no surprise, especially if you have read Reading In The Brain which explains some of the neurological bases for why particular letterforms are so common.)
+(That she could find a protoscript should in fact be no surprise, especially if you have read Reading In The Brain by Stanislaus Dehaene, which explains some of the neurological bases for why particular letterforms are so common.)

 - Gimbutas, Dr. Marija 'The Living Goddesses': Gimbutas passed away after a long battle with cancer before this book was completed.
 The text was essentially done, but she did not have a chance to bring together all of the illustrations, so at first glance the book may seem a bit stark compared to its predecessors.
 Don't let this fool you; Gimbutas is still on form, even though she was literally working on this book on her deathbed.
 After giving a very brief précis of the major points in her previous books, Gimbutas traces their threads into patriarchalized Europe down to the present.